 Information pursuant to art.
-149-duodecies of the Consob Issuer Regulations
+149-duodecies of Consob Issuers' Regulation - Annual Financial Statements

 The table below was prepared in accordance with art.
 149-duodecies of the Consob Issuers' Regulations and reports the fees for FY 2019 for auditing and other services provided by the independent auditors and entities belonging to the independent auditors' network.
 The fees reported below do not include VAT and out-of-pocket expenses.